-The Numerical Quantities Summary contains the start and stop times for the query execution streams run on the system reported.
+The Numerical Quantities Summary section in the Executive Summary of this report contains the start and end times for the query execution streams.

 5.5 Total Elapsed Time for the Measurement Interval

 The total elapsed time of the measurement interval (see Clause 5.3.5) must be reported for the throughput test.